What Is a Video Visit?

 Video visits and other telemedicine services have been studied and confirmed by decades of research and demonstrations to be a safe, convenient, and often cost-effective way to provide healthcare services.

 - Test your device or computer 24 hours before your appointment.
-Contact us if you have any questions.
+If you have any questions, call our Patient Technology Helpline at (802) 847-1830.

 - Use a hardwire connection, not Wi-Fi, when possible.